Climate change & other environmental concerns:

 saying that he was 99% certain that human activities were already warming the

 climate.
-Ironically, the speech was given during a stifling heat wave.
+Ironically, the speech was given during a stifling heat wave in Washington, DC.
 He

 "Atmospheric CO2 increased from 280 to 300 parts